-Effaith: (rhaid cwblhau) Impact: (must be completed) Ariannol / Gwerth am Arian: Financial / Service: The report sets out the financial position of the charity.
-Ansawdd / Gofal Claf: Quality / Patient Care: Charity objects are in support of NHS services locally Gweithlu: Workforce: The charity has no employees but may access staff time via the University Health Board.
-Risg: Risk: Reputational risk if associated with unethical fundraising.
-Cyfreithiol: Legal: The charity's financial reporting is in line with charity law and guidance.
-Enw Da: Reputational: Reputational risk if associated with unethical fundraising.
-Gyfrinachedd: Privacy: No impact Cydraddoldeb: Equality: Not applicable
+Effaith: (rhaid cwblhau) Impact: (must be completed) Ariannol / Gwerth am Arian: The report sets out the financial position of the charity.
+Financial / Service: Income generated from fundraising activities is a key source of income for Hywel Dda Health Charities.
+Ansawdd / Gofal Claf: Charity objects are in support of NHS services locally Quality / Patient Care: Gweithlu: The charity has no employees but may access staff time Workforce: via the University Health Board.